isomerpages/moe-newtownpri/_school-information/School Rules.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Every student must be neatly attired and wear their prescribed school
+<p>All students must be neatly attired and wear their prescribed school uniform
-uniform with pride. <strong><em>Modification to the school uniform is not allowed.</em></strong>
+with pride. <strong><em>Modification to the school uniform is not allowed.</em></strong>
 </p>
 </li>
 <li>